 Wedding traditions often include a dance between the bride and her father or fathers, known as the Father & Daughter's Dance or the Father Bride Dance.
 If the bride has more than one father, she can ask each one to dance by tapping them on the shoulder throughout the song.
 A father figure is sometimes used as a substitute parent for those who do not have one.
 A kind act from even your sibling is appreciated.

 You, like a lot of others, probably have a few songs that mean a lot to you.
 They can be played after the formal dances if requested.
 Consider requesting "Angels Among Us" by Alabama if you're grieving the loss of a loved one.

 Mother & Groom's Dance

 The dance performed by the groom and his mother or mothers is called the Mother & Groom's dance.
 If the groom has more than one mother, either one might tap him on the shoulder during the dance and ask him to dance with her.
 If you don't have a mother, a typical substitute is a mother figure or your sister.

 Bouquet And Garter Toss

-In the traditional tossing of the bouquet, the bride tosses her bouquet (or a substitute) to all the single women in attendance.
-Immediately after the tossing, a chair is set in the middle of the dance floor, for the bride to sit on while the groom removes the garter from her leg, and tosses it to all the single men in attendance.
-The man and woman who catches the garter and bouquet are said to be the next to marry.
+The bride traditionally tosses her bouquet (or a similar item) to the unmarried women in attendance.
+Immediately after the tossing, a chair is provided in the middle of the dance floor, for the bride to sit on while the groom pulls the garter from her leg, and tosses it to all the unmarried males in attendance.
+The next couple to tie the knot are the ones who capture the garter and the bouquet.

-Many people include these in their weddings, but they have pretty creepy meanings behind them if you think about it (more on that later).
-Decide what’s best for you, or make up your traditions.
+Many people incorporate these in their weddings, but they have very scary implications behind them if you think about it (more on that later) (more on that later).
+Make your own traditions or choose what you think is ideal.